 Read the Ceftin (cefuroxime axetil) Side Effects Center for a complete guide to possible side effects

-In common with other antibiotics, cefuroxime axetil may affect the gut flora, leading to lower estrogen reabsorption and reduced efficacy of combined oral estrogen/progesterone contraceptives.
+Cefuroxime axetil may affect the gut flora, leading to lower estrogen reabsorption and reduced efficacy of combined oral estrogen/progesterone contraceptives.
 Counsel patients to consider alternate supplementary (non-hormonal) contraceptive measures during treatment.

 Read the Ceftin Drug Interactions Center for a complete guide to possible interactions